chanakaudaya/solution-architecture-patterns/Decentralized-Enterpise-Architecture-Pattern.md

 ## Decentralized Enterprise Architecture Pattern

 ### Introduction
 Enterprise software has been used to run on mainframes or server racks with multiple CPU units and heaps of memory.
-The amount of energy needed to run these machines as well as the high maintenance costs has become a conern for the CIOs and CTOs.
+The amount of energy needed to run these machines as well as the high maintenance costs has become a concern for the CIOs and CTOs.
 Then they decided to go with a virtualization platform where it allows the enterprise software to be run on much lesser resources.
 After sometime, these virtual machines also looked premature and wasting a lot of resources which can be used for other purposes.
 That is where the container runtimes become useful.
 With the rise of docker, people started thinking about running applications with the same level of isolation as virtual machines without sacrificing the compute resources to run an entire operating system on a VM.

 Container based deployments are becoming more and more common within enterprise software ecosystem and there are many cloud service providers offer managed container services.
 This solutions architecture pattern explains how an entire enterprise software system can be built using a container based deployment model.
 Some of the concepts mentioned in this document may use terminology from some specific technologies.
 But that does not mean that this pattern can be applied in a vendor neutral manner.